astaba/next_14_tut/README.md

 While connected to `/feed` route, and having **line #7 UI** displayed you have a link to (among other `id`) `/photo/23` route but don't want to display **line #10 UI.** To do that, you can **intercept** that route with **line #3 (..)photo** and display whatever you wish with **line #4 and #5.**

 The very UI from **line #10** will be displayed only if you share `/photo/23` url (**which is among the purposes behind intercept route**) or if you refresh **line #5 UI.**

+#### Modal

+**Parallel Routes** can be used together with **Intercepting Routes** to create modals.
+This allows you to solve common challenges when building modals, such as:

+- Making the modal content shareable through a URL.
+- Preserving context when the page is refreshed, instead of closing the modal.
+- Closing the modal on backwards navigation rather than going to the previous route.
+- Reopening the modal on forwards navigation.

 ## Layout